Melchizedek and Jesus

-This is the first time the word “priest” appears in the bible and it is in reference to the person of Melchizedek.
+This is the first time the word “priest” appears in Scripture and it is in reference to the person of Melchizedek.

-This appearance of Melchizedek is full to overflowing with Messianic prophetic truth for us in Jesus Christ.
+This appearance of Melchizedek in Genesis is full-to-overflowing with prophetic Messianic truth for us concerning our “great High Priest” (Hebrews 4:14), Jesus Christ.

 Then, let us also consider what Melchizedek happened to be carrying with him, “bread and wine,” the very elements of our Lord Jesus Christ’s body and blood.

-Melchizedek came out to bless Abram, and Christ, our Savior has come to bless us by becoming our King and High Priest, Who has offered us the “bread and wine” of His Own body and blood, that we would receive Him and be forever united with Him in a new covenant as His “kingdom and priests to our God”(Revelation 5:8).
+Melchizedek came to bless Abram.
+Christ, our Savior, has come to bless us by becoming our King and High Priest, Who has offered us the “bread and wine” of His Own body and blood, that we would receive Him and be forever united with Him in a new covenant as His “kingdom and priests to our God”(Revelation 5:8).

-As you minister to your Lord in His presence today, Honor Him and thank Him by regarding this mighty prophetic word, all fulfilled for us now in and through our High Priest, Jesus Christ.
+As you minister to your Lord in His presence today, Honor Him and thank Him for giving you this mighty prophetic word, all fulfilled for you now in and through our Savior, Lord, and High Priest, Jesus Christ.
 Bless You Lord!
 Hallelujah!